 This review promises to answer those questions and more while helping you determine if Survey Junkie is right for you.
 Should you get started with Survey Junkie?
 Keep reading before you decide.

-How to Earn Money with Survey Junkie
+3 ways to earn money with Survey Junkie

 In a lot of ways, Survey Junkie is just like every other get-paid-to-answer-questions website you find online.
 Once you sign up for a free account, you get matched with surveys that fit your criteria and profile.
 From there, you answer survey questions and get paid for each survey you complete.